 The on-boarding and training process can be dull and grueling for new employees.
 What happens when we give employees control over when and how they want to learn?

-Implementing gamification into our design process, my team was able to create an engaging product that would self-motivate Home Depot employees to increase their product knowledge while on the job.
+In 36 hours, my team was able to create an engaging product that would self-motivate Home Depot employees to increase their product knowledge while on the job, whilst implementing gamification into the user experience.

 Before diving into conducting user research and coming up with solutions, my team focussed on defining the problem and setting guidelines for ourselves.
 We framed our problem statement by listing the 5 Ws: